diegogama8934/we-plann/README.md

   For the functional requirements of the products, is needed to use Charts in order to show data in a comfortable UI view.
 So the project will use Tremor Charts to show that data. **This folder must not be changed**.

+***

-## Hooks
+### Hooks

 When it is complex logic inside components to handle its behavior, the hooks folder can wrap the logic and export it to the component in order to keep the components reading the clearist posible.
-Some details about the hooks folder.

-- Index.ts

-  An index.ts file will be a direct child of the hooks folder.
+> An index.ts file will be a direct child of the hooks folder.
 This file is the responsible to export all the hooks inside the folder.
 The reason of this is to keep the imporatation in the components only to one place (the index.ts)

 - useOnWindowResize.ts

   This file is used by Tremor Chart to work itself. **This file must not be deleted or modified**

+***

-## Interfaces
+### Interfaces

+In order to keep the components and constants with common structure, interfaces folder is dedicated to keep the types in one place and share it along the entire folders of the project.
+Some details about the interfaces folder:

+> As every main folder will work in the project, the file index.ts will be the responsible to export the interfaces along the entire app.
+This help to keep the importation in constants and components only from one file and if the structure of the folders change the only refactorized file will be that index.ts.

-## Querys
+### Querys

-## ui
+***

+### UI

+***

-## Utils
+### Utils